What Is SB76?Experienced Defense to Fight Your Fight

 Speak with our Berkeley County attorneys today if you have a non-violent felony conviction that is preventing you from owning a firearm or finding gainful employment.
 We can assess your circumstances to determine whether or not your charges qualify for expungement or reduction under SB76.

 Call Our Berkeley County Law Firm

-Although non-violent crimes can possibly be expunged under this new legislation, there are four categories of felony convictions that can’t be reduced.
-These convictions are:
+Although non-violent crimes can possibly be expunged under this new legislation there are four categories of felony convictions that can’t be reduced

 Not only can you have your charges reduced under SB76, but your gun rights can be restored as well.
 From gun ownership to better employment prospects, SB76 can help you regain your basic rights and civil liberties.
 SB76 helps alleviate the social stigma of a felony conviction that many non-violent felons face when applying for a job or trying to legally purchase a firearm.

 Our team of criminal defense lawyers can assist with your legal needs and help defend your rights.
 We have extensive experience handling a wide variety of criminal defense cases and would like to put our skills to use for you!
-Call (304) 867-0049 to speak with one of our Martinsburg criminal defense lawyers today.
+Contact us at (304) 867-0049 to speak with one of our Martinsburg criminal defense lawyers today.

 Your Experience MattersOur Current & Past Clients Share Their Experience